The Quest to Understand the Universe

 Spitfire’s shards grid is inspired by light particles, reminiscent of shards of light, or the light spun out at the creation of an accretion disk.
 The result is swells of sound that rise dramatically in dynamic until they stop dead.

 Spitfire’s momentum grid is inspired by light wave interference theory — notes that increase and decrease in both speed and dynamic, from pulsing to stimulating.

 The Warped section contains thirty contrasting sounds to add an extra layer of cosmic depth and atmosphere to your polyrhythmic compositions.
 Each of these sounds was produced using the organic sample content from the library, designed to add unique depth, texture, and atmosphere to any composition.
 Some samples were made using granular synthesis, while others were pumped through outboard gear, Empirical Labs Distressor, reverbs, saturators, and guitar FX pedals to create something completely new and original.
-Presented in Spitfire’s Mercury synth, all of the controls are assignable to your control surface, giving you the immediate ability to make our sounds your own.
+Presented in Spitfire’s Mercury synth, all of the controls are assignable to your control surface, giving you the immediate ability to make your sounds your own.

-The synergistic Systems Grid articulation tool is based on Spitfire Evo Grid technology to empower composer to quickly produce elaborate polyrhythms adapted from the vibe of the late-20th Century writers like John Adams, Steve Reich, and Terry Riley.
+The synergistic Systems Grid articulation tool is based on Spitfire Evo Grid technology to empower composers to quickly produce elaborate polyrhythms adapted from the vibe of the late-20th Century writers like John Adams, Steve Reich, and Terry Riley.